veronicalitt/static-veronica/digital-portfolio.md

 Some of my first experiments with DH and DS involved using websites as a no-barrier tool to bring my work to the public.
 My first project was a digital exhibit of my Book History practicum project on [popular books about women at mid-century](https://feminocentricnarratives.wordpress.com/).
 The second was an [interview-based blog](https://cosmopolitanisms.wordpress.com/) for the 2017 Canadian Society of Eighteenth-Century Studies conference.
 This site paired each interview with a relevant holding at the Thomas Fisher Rare Book Library.

+Currently, I'm in the final stage of creating a digital edition of the first English translation of Jean-Jacques Rousseau's massively popular novel _Julie, ou La Nouvelle Heloise_ (1761).
+Translated by William Kenrick, the novel was retitled _Eloisa_ (1761) to appeal to Anglophone readers.
+When the digital edition is complete, the e-text will provide a freely accessible version of this unjustly neglected text for students, scholars, and anyone interested in eighteenth-century literature.

 **Letterpress Blog**

 During my PhD, I was very lucky to work as a Printing Apprentice at the Roberston Davies Library's letterpress facility.
 This role taught me principles and best practices of letterpress printing with 19th and 20th century presses.
 I was hooked!
 After my official apprenticeship concluded, I continued to volunteer at the facility and have a small at-home setup.
 Learn more about my letterpress work with my blog ["Veronica Learns Letterpress."](https://letterpressbyveronica.wordpress.com/)